ruro122020/youtube-search-app/README.md

 # Notes

-A simple application using google's youtube api using class components in React.
+A simple youtube search application using google's api with class components in React.

 # Getting Started with Create React App